telerik/kendo-react-kb/docs/merge-row-in-the-grid.md

 ---
 title: Merge Rows in the Grid
-description: How to Merge Rows in the Grid
+description: An example on how to merge rows in the KendoReact Grid.
 type: how-to
 page_title: Merge Rows in the Grid | KendoReact Grid
 slug: merge-row-in-the-grid
-position:
 tags: grid, rows, merge
 ticketid: 1414492
 res_type: kb